 Instant Pot Cuban Red Beans

 As you know by now beans are a staple in Cuban cooking.
 I have introduced you to black beans, congri and white beans.
-Now we’re going to make Cuban red beans.
+Now we’re going to make Cuban red beans (frijoles colorodos).
 Yes, we are going to use the Instant Pot again because we LOVE it.
 Also, of course it saves so much time too.
-Now there isn’t any chorizo in Cuban red beans but it does contain the hock which gives it this smoky hearty flavor you’re going to love.
+The chorizo and the hock in Cuban red beans gives it this smoky, hearty flavor that you’re going to love.
 Make sure to have some crusty Cuban bread (French bread if no Cuban).
 You’re going to want to dip the bread to soak up any runaway sauce.

 Are Red Beans Good For You?

 There are 3 main red bean varieties: red kidney beans, small red beans and adzuki beans.